unomachineshop/Activity_Monitor_Base_Station/README.md

   "enterpriseID": "digits0a8134"
 }
 ```
-* Lastly you will need to programatically set up a folder, which will be viewable, and located within the *admin console* through the Box dashboard.
+* Lastly you will need to programatically set up a folder, which will be viewable, and located within the *admin console -> content* view on the Box dashboard.
 This folder will be where the data gets uploaded to, and is shareable through Box's GUI setup.
+The folder will be named *Activity_Monitor*.
 It's very similair to how you would share any file or folder on Box with someone else.
-The only exception being you must programmatically set it up, through the Python interpreter.
-Run the following...
+The only exception being you must programmatically set it up, through the Python interpreter. *Make sure to only run the following only once!.*
 ```
 cd /home/pi/Activity_Monitor_Base_Station/box
 python3